Darxo/Hardened/README.md

 - At the start of each new campaign ~5 additional small bandit camps are spawned in the world
 - World Parties are no longer stunned, when you cancel the combat dialog with them
-- The legendary Location Ancient Spire now reveals an area of 3000 (up from 1900).
-It now also discovers every location in that radius for the player.
+- The legendary Location Ancient Spire now reveals an area of 3000 (up from 1900)

 ### Events